NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Prerelease-Packages.md

 - `-beta`: Beta release, typically one that is feature complete for the next planned release, but may contain known bugs.
 - `-rc`: Release candidate, typically a release that's potentially final (stable) unless significant bugs emerge.

-> [!NOTE]
+> [!Note]
-> NuGet does not support SemVer-compatible build numbers with dot notation, as in <em>1.0.1-build.23</em>.
-You can use a form like <em>1.0.1-build23</em> but this is always considered a pre-release version.
+> NuGet does not support SemVer-compatible build numbers with dot notation, as in `1.0.1-build.23`.
+You can use a form like `1.0.1-build23` but this is always considered a pre-release version.

 Whatever suffixes you use, however, NuGet will give them precedence in reverse alphabetical order: